Paul Gleeson (magician)

 Paul Gleeson or Rua (born 7 December 1987) is an Irish TV magician, mentalist and escapologist.

 Early life

-Born in Monkstown, County Dublin, Ireland, Rua developed his interest in magic at the age of 18.
+Born in Monkstown, Dublin, Ireland, Rua developed his interest in magic at the age of 18.
 He had previously worked as a fire performer, and after a freak accident suffered second- and third-degree burns to his hands, face and chest.
 While he was in hospital, he was given a book on card tricks by a friend, through which he developed his interest in sleight of hand.
 Rua holds a BA Honours Degree in Communication Studies, and a master's degree in Film and Television Studies from Dublin City University.

 Television career

 Rua's television career began in 2012 when he started filming his debut series Draíocht for Irish national broadcaster TG4, with Midas Productions, the company that was originally behind Irish Hypnotist Keith Keith Barry's debut TV series in 2003.
 This 10-part series was the first Irish-language magic series to be broadcast in Ireland, and the first Irish television series that featured an escapologist.
 Rua has also been featured heavily in the Irish Media, performing on RTE's The Saturday Night Show, and 'Today', as well as TwoTube, Swipe, Elev8 and The Dig in Diner.
 TV3's Ireland AM the BBCNI's I Lár an Aonaigh and TG4's Cluiche Thart.
 In 2016, Rua was featured on Ireland's biggest afternoon show, RTE's Today Live.
 In April 2017, Rua made his debut appearance on the world's second longest running talk show, and Ireland's most watched programme, RTE's The Late Late Show.